pierrick-giffard/STAMM/README.md

 You can create a new environment named _stamm_ and including necessary modules with the following command:

-_conda create -n stamm -c conda-forge python=3.6 parcels=2.2.0 spyder basemap basemap-data-hires opencv_
+_conda create -n stamm -c conda-forge python=3.6 parcels=2.2.0 spyder basemap basemap-data-hires opencv_ pykdtree

 Then, activate this environment with command _conda activate stamm_.